bynaysousa/bynaysousa/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning JAVA, JAVAcript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.
-From email: najlasousa08@gmail.com
+For email: najlasousa08@gmail.com
 - instagram: @bynaysousa

 <!---